Life, The Universe and Everything

 One thing leads to another.
 Most of what resulted was disregarded.
 An infinitesimally small number of things would play out.
 It was chaos with a purpose.

-In a most mysteriously joyful act of serendipity, one of the results was a Mostly-Bag-of-Water Ape Descendant.
+What ever the case, in a most mysteriously joyful act of serendipity, one of the results was a Mostly-Bag-of-Water Ape Descendant.
 It had no fur but, instead, sweat glands so it could run for long periods without tiring out like its cousins.
 Opposable thumbs allowed it to grasp tools.
 It couldn’t see, hear, or smell quite like the other creatures, but it stood upright and could see danger coming.
 Most importantly, a large cranium housed a relatively large brain capable of amazing thought – but needed some time to become fully functional.
-When it did, amazing things started to happen.
+When it did, as we have shown, amazing things started to happen.

 Eventually, these Ape Descendants rose to the very top of the apex of all the other living creatures made from star stuff.
 They invented the wheel.
 They invented God.
 They had wars and babies.
 They split the atom.
 One of these wars, the last one that pretty well affected everyone, was World War II.
 As these Ape Descendants liked to call themselves, Humankind had come a long way in killing each other.
 Things were dire.